yow5110/Assignment-8/Task 3 biased random walk/README.md

 1. You can consult numpy documentation for choice() to find out how to do this with an optional argument p=... https://numpy.org/doc/stable/reference/random/generated/numpy.random.choice.html

-2. Can you implementing another version still using np.random.choice() but we're not allowed to use the p=... argument?
+2. Can you implement another version still using np.random.choice() but we're not allowed to use the p=... argument?